richardgill/issue-template-check/docs/typescript-client/search.md

 - `origin`: The datetime from where to apply the score decay function.
 If it is not specified, the current date and time is used.
 - `scale`: The duration at which distance from origin the score is decayed with factor, using an exponential function.
 It is formatted as number + units, for example: `5d`, `20m`, `10s`.
 - `decay`: The decay factor to expect at "scale" distance from the "origin".
+- `factor`: The factor to multiply the decayed boost with.

 ## Next Steps